smartcrib/password-scrambler-ws/README.md

 18. now we need to install all Python dependences:
     - **sudo apt-get install python-crypto**
     - **sudo apt-get install python-dev**
-    - **sudo pip install gevent**  #this command will cause quite a few warnings, ignore them so long as the command succeeds
+    - **sudo pip install gevent**  #this command will take a little while and cause quite a few warnings, be patient and ignore warnings so long as the command succeeds
     - **sudo pip install bottle**
 19. also register the initialisation scripts so they are run after boot automatically
     - **sudo update-rc.d scribrestfull defaults**